 Embracing making art for money might further extend to how you make your art.

-I believe if you are genuinely aligned where both your self-image and public image are in accordance that your values, beliefs, goals, actions and behavior, it will be evident to all who know you.
+I believe when you genuinely align your self-image, and public image is in accordance that your values, beliefs, goals, actions, and behavior, it will be evident to all who know you.
 Part of your authentic self should have or be at work on building the confidence that your work has value and that it deserves your asking price.

-When you have such confidence, you can be humble, yet proud and never made to feel you are anything, but an authentic artist whose work deserves respect for its unique creativity and a fair price for another to own it.
-Being your authentic self to me simply comes down to saying what you do and doing what you say.
-So, go out there and make fine art, the finest art you can, and make excellent business, too.
-Make it so you make a living you deserve from making your art.
+When you have such confidence, you can be humble, yet proud.
+You will never be made to feel you are anything, but an authentic artist — one whose work deserves respect for its unique creativity.
+Work offered at a fair price for another to own it.
+Being your authentic self to me comes down to saying what you do and doing what you say.
+So, go out there and make fine art, the most exquisite art you can, and do great business, too.
+Make it so you make a living you deserve from creating your artwork.